-A warm evening under the stars in the Memorial Gardens of the Center for Comfort Care & Healing was the perfect setting to celebrate the 79 Regional Hospice and Palliative Care volunteers who earned the U.S. President’s Volunteer Service Award (PVSA) on Friday, September 8, 2017.
+A warm evening under the stars in the Memorial Gardens of the Center for Comfort Care & Healing was the perfect setting to celebrate the 79 Regional Hospice volunteers who earned the U.S. President’s Volunteer Service Award (PVSA) on Friday, September 8, 2017.
 The national award program recognizes and celebrates outstanding American citizens who positively impact their communities, while serving as role models.

 “We could not provide the exceptional level of care and support for our hospice patients and their families without the tireless efforts of our volunteers,” said Cynthia Emiry Roy, RHPC President and CEO.
 “They are a selfless group of individuals who devote their time to helping others, and we could not be more grateful or proud of their service.”

 Awards were given to those who volunteered 100+ hours in 2016.
 Each recipient was presented with a letter signed by President Obama, along with a certificate commemorating the number of hours of service they provided to the organization and the community as a whole.
 Volunteers who provided 250+ hours of service in the calendar year also received a medallion, and those who provided 500+ hours of service received a medal.

 Regional Hospice was selected to become a Certifying Organization for the prestigious award program in 2015, after determining that many of our volunteers were eligible for the various classifications.

 “The kindness of our volunteers continues to inspire me daily.
 It’s amazing to support such an amazing group of people who selflessly give their time to support others in need.
 Their contributions are remarkable and we are pleased to be able to offer them the President’s Volunteer Service Award as a token of our appreciation and a testament to their contributions,” explains Laura Cordeira, Volunteer Manager.